cloudforet-io/api-doc/content/en/monitoring/plugin/Webhook.md

 bookFlatSection: true
 ---
 # [Webhook](#Webhook)
-desc: A Webhook is a plugin receiving data from external monitoring systems.
+A Webhook is a plugin receiving data from external monitoring systems.

 >  **Package : spaceone.api.monitoring.plugin**